mortinger91/cpp-tcp-udp-sockets/README.md

 - Run as server:
 Listen on a port for incoming TCP connections.
-Prints everything it receives through the connection as hex in the stdout.
+Prints everything it receives through the connection in the stdout.
 - Run as client:
 Connect to an endpoint and port.
+Prints everything it receives through the connection in the stdout.

 Requirements:
 --------------